Air pollution solutions are critical for healthy living in China.

 Omega-3 long-chain polyunsaturated fatty acids found in oily fish such as Salmon and Mackerel have been shown to reduce the impact of particulate matter (PM) on our health.
 Other powerful antioxidants such as vitamins C and E found in fruits and vegetables are also helpful.

 Some Traditional Chinese Medicine (TCM) products claim to be air pollution solutions, but many respected TCM doctors say consumers should not trust such claims.
-TCM dietary theory, however, has benefits which can build up your health to indirectly fight air pollution.
+TCM dietary theory, however, offers advice on how to build up your health which can indirectly safeguard you against the negative effects of air pollution.

-Another flaky idea sees some entrepreneurs selling canned air in China from places such as the UK and Canada.
+Some entrepreneurs have hit on another rather flaky air pollution solution by selling canned air in China from places such as the UK and Canada.

 Return to the Shanghai expat Front Page